cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 "Hybrid" public-key encryption schemes (HPKE) that combine asymmetric and symmetric algorithms are a substantially more efficient solution than traditional public key encryption techniques such as those based on RSA or ElGamal.
-Encrypted messages convey a single ciphertext and authentication tag alongside a short public key, which may be further compressed.
-The key size and computational complexity of elliptic curve cryptographic primitives for authenticated encryption therefore make it compelling for a variety of use cases.
+Encrypted messages convey an encryption key encapsulated with a public-key scheme, along with one or more ciphertexts encrypted usign that key.
 This type of public key encryption has many applications in practice, for example:

 * PGP {{?RFC6637}}